learn-co-curriculum/dsc-functions-with-arguments/README.md

     mean_one = find_the_mean(list_pops_one)
     mean_two = find_the_mean(list_pops_two)
     if (mean_one > mean_two):
-        return f"The first list, {list_pops_one} has the larger mean population"
+        return print("The first list,", list_pops_one ," has the larger mean population")
     else:
-        return f"The second list, {list_pops_two} has the larger mean population"
+        return print("The second list,", list_pops_one ,"has the larger mean population")
 ```